avioconsulting/b2b-maven-plugin/README.md

 ### Trading partners/agreements

 These projects contain specific trading partners and agreements that reference the document definitions.
 The main practical difference from the plugin's point of view as compared to document definition projects has to do with ID/XML reformatting and additional deployment steps.
+The plugin is designed to eventually allow separate Maven projects for each trading partner to allow granular deployments.
 Read about the Maven goals for more information.

 ## Maven goals

 This plugin defines a new packaging type (b2b) and hooks into the Maven lifecycle at the following phases:

 ### generate-resources
 * Runs the `b2bExport` goal if the `b2b.export` property is set to true.
-This will export document definitions or trading partners+agreements (and only the specified partners+agreements) from the B2B server to source control (see below).
+This will export document definitions or trading partners+agreements (and only the specified partners+agreements in the POM) from the B2B server to source control (see below).
 * By default, the Oracle B2B export will use generated IDs on the trading partner and trading partner agreement files.
 This makes it harder to look at diffs in source control and understand what has changed.
 The plugin automatically uses trading partner names to have a more consistent set of files for diffing, etc.
 * For the same reason, this goal will also reorder XML nodes in a consistent fashion since the B2B export slightly changes the order each time.
 ### package